Welcome to Explicit Wealth! A place, where ignited minds come to get inspired!

 From a noticeably youthful age, she knew what she wanted in life.

 She wanted to be a Billionaire.

-At the age of 18 years, she went on a Stanford run tour in China, where she met a man 20 year senior called Sunny.
+At the age of 18, she went on a Stanford run tour in China, where she met a 20-year senior called Sunny.

 Sunny was an immigrant from Pakistan and had some success in the .com boom in 1999, pocketing 40 Million Dollars in the process.

-He had what she wanted.
-Money and status of a successful entrepreneur.
+He had what she wanted money and the status of a successful entrepreneur.

 Sunny would later play a crucial role in Elizabeth’s company.

 From another trip to Asia, she witnessed the SARS outbreak.